elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

   - `Kubernetes OpenTelemetry Assets`

 Notes:
-- When `Kibana onboarding UX` is used, the previous actions are automatically performed by Kibana.
+- When using the [Kibana onboarding UX](#deploying-components-using-kibana-onboarding-ux), the previous actions are automatically handled by Kibana.

 ### Operator Installation